tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 - **When Insiders Are Buying, It’s A Good Sign**
   - When several insiders are buying the stock at the same time, it's a positive.

 - **In Business, Competition Is Never As Healthy As Total Domination**
   - As a place to invest, lousy industries are better than great industries anytime.
 In a lousy industry, one that’s growing slowly, if at all, the weak drop out and the survivors get a bigger market share.
 A company that can capture an ever increasing share of a stagnant market is better than one that has to protect a dwindling share of an exciting market.
   - Avoid hot stocks in hot industries.
 Great companies in cold, no growth industries are consistent big winners.

 - **All Else Being Equal, Invest In The Company With The Fewest Colour Photos In The Annual Report**
   - a thrifty company strives for efficiency in all areas.
+  - What you want to see on the balance sheet is at least twice as much equity as debt, and the more equity and the less debt the better.

 - **When Even The Analysts Are Bored, It’s Time To Start Buying**
   - The real bargains are in industries Wall Street ignores.
 Giant conglomerates have 50 analysts watching their every move.
 Being popular, they’re often bought up to silly PE’s.
 It is the whole phenomenon of the market buying what they are familiar with, rather than what is good.